canonigo and mango: heavenly!

 - Preheat oven to 350 degrees F.

-- In a bowl of a stand mixer, beat the egg whites until soft peaks form.
+- In a bowl of a standing mixer, beat the egg whites until soft peaks form.
 Gradually add the remaining half cup of sugar and beat continuously until stiff but not dry.
 Pour into the prepared bowl.

 - Bake in a bain marie for 30 to 45 minutes, or until golden brown.
 Remove from oven and from bain marie and allow to cool for 20 minutes.
+Invert the meringue onto a serving platter, letting the caramelized syrup coat the meringue.
+Let cool before slicing.

 - Prepare the custard sauce: Beat the egg yolk slightly.
 In a double boiler, combine the egg yolks, sugar, and milk, and with a heat-proof spatula, cook while stirring constantly until thick.
 Remove from heat and stir in vanilla.